-- It is recommended a positive control (ideally group A1B cells) and a negative control (group A2 cells) be tested in parallel with each batch of tests.
-Tests must be considered invalid if controls do not show expected - 2.
+- It is recommended a positive control (ideally heterozygous cells) and a 1. negative control be tested in parallel with each batch of tests.
+Tests must be considered invalid if controls do not show expected results. - 2.
 Before use, let the reagent warm up to room temperature.
-As soon as the - reagent has been used, put the reagent back in storage at 2-8°C. In the Recommended Techniques one volume is approximately 50μl when using the vial dropper provided. - The use of the reagent and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagent is in use. - User must determine suitability of the reagent for use in other techniques.
+As soon as the reagent has been used, put the reagent back in storage at 2-8°C. - In the Recommended Techniques one volume is approximately 50μl 3. when using the vial dropper provided. - Use of reagent and interpretation of results must be carried out by properly 4. trained and qualified personnel in accordance with the requirements of the country where the reagent is in use.
+The user must the determine suitability of the reagent for use in other techniques.

-REAGENTS AND MATERIALS REQUIRED BUT NOT PROVIDED
+REAGENTS AND MATERIALS REQUIRED BUT NOT SUPPLIED